 Pays for itself in protection… and convenience

 And having the freezer plugged into a current sensor was another thing they’d added just for the peace of mind.
 Sometimes it held a hundred pounds of venison, and he wanted to know right away if it stopped working.

 The couple enjoyed knowing that the system was constantly being upgraded to stay abreast of rapid changes in lifestyle electronics.
 If only they’d had it back then when the sump pump quit working and they arrived for a weekend to find everything floating in the basement.
 Some of those things could never be replaced.
 With Homebuttons Alarm.com, they’d have been able to get a plumber in quickly before all the damage and all the expense.

 As Jerry approached the driveway of the summer place, he could see the kids already dressed in their swimming gear, running around in the yard.
 Thanks to Homebuttons Alarm.com, the weekend was off to a smooth summertime start.
 It was like having someone at the cottage on constant patrol and always ready to help.

 Let your installer deal with the complexity so you can enjoy the simplicity

 The paradox of modern electronics is that it takes great complexity to create great simplicity.
 To be sure every potential of the Alarm.com app is investigated to best suit your needs, you want to work with a dealer whose experience goes well beyond standard security systems – a systems integrator whose technical knowledge is matched by a genuine interest in what would mean the most to you, your home, and family.
-In the Southern Georgian Bay area, your Alarm.com integrator is Bill Monahan at Homebuttons.
+In the Southern Georgian Bay area, from Owen Sound to Collingwood and beyond, your Alarm.com integrator is Bill Monahan at Homebuttons.